Skip to Main Content

 Exchange Rate date is machine-fed into the system as a service provided from XE.com.

-*Price index information next to be updated DATE: May.15.2024
+*Price index information next to be updated DATE: Dec.15.2024

 *GDP weights information next to be updated DATE: January 1,2025